Stay Safer as Overdose Deaths Increase

 5. Get your drugs checked.

-Drug checking provide life-saving information about the harmful and even deadly contaminants, such as fentanyl, that drugs may contain.
+Drug checking provides life-saving information about the harmful and even deadly contaminants, such as fentanyl, that drugs may contain.
 Drug checking services are available at most supervised consumption and overdose prevention services across the province.

 Get drug alerts or report substances in Vancouver Coastal Health through texting.